twilio/wireless-postman-collection/README.md

 You can find the Auth Token in the [Console](https://www.twilio.com/console/) dashboard hidden behind a bunch of dots.
 Click on these dots to reveal your AuthToken.
 Click on the lock icon to hide it again.

 ### Create a Postman Environment
-1. Click the gear icon in the upper right corner of Postman and select “Manage Environments”
+1. Click the gear icon in the upper right corner of Postman and select “Manage Environments”.
-2. Click the Add button to create a new environment
+2. Click the Add button to create a new environment.
-3. Enter **Twilio Production Credentials** in the "Environment Name" input field
+3. Enter **Twilio API Credentials** in the **Environment Name** input field.
 4. Enter **AccountSid** in the key column of a new row
 5. Enter your AccountSid in the value column
 6. Enter **AuthToken** in the key column of a new row